-Recently in discussions with some people who have an atheistic worldview, I have been particularly struck by comments they have made regarding something they see as a very bad element of Christianity, but which I think actually displays the magnificence of the gospel of Jesus Christ.
+Recently I have been intrigued and somewhat concerned by comments some atheists and Muslims have made regarding what they see as an offensive doctrine of Christianity, but which I think actually displays the magnificence of the gospel of Jesus Christ.

-But more importantly, what I find so striking though is that what’s missed in the accusation “God is unjust for forgiving immoral people,” is how extraordinarily wonderful & fantastic it is that God is willing to not judge us on the basis of our immoral behavior, but is actually willing to pay the penalty for it so that we can still come into a relationship with him now and forever!
+What I find so striking is what is overlooked in the accusation “Jesus dying for your sins is unjust and immoral.”
+God’s love for us is extraordinarily wonderful — that Jesus is freely willing to be our substitute to pay the penalty that we each deserve so that we can still come into a relationship with him now and forever!

 Think about what the alternative is — that a perfectly holy God would judge us according to our behavior!
-Is there any one of us who would be able to stand before him and say and “I’m good enough?”
+Is there any one of us who would be able to stand before him and say “I’m good enough?”
 Of course not — there is not one of us who has not been immoral at least some of the time.
-There is not one of us who, through our own self-centeredness, has not brought at least a little bit of evil into this world.
+There is not one of us who, through our own self-centeredness, has not contributed our own measure of evil into this world.

 Now, I know that many of us, including myself, have thought “I haven’t done anything that bad — God won’t mind.”
 But God is a perfectly holy being — like a pristine, pure bottle of water.
 Each of us, however, is like a polluted bottle of water, some more polluted than others to be sure, but what happens when you mix any polluted water with pure water?
 Obviously, the mixture becomes polluted.
 Well, God cannot allow his being to become polluted!
 The polluted water in each of us must be purified first.

-My atheist friends are right that there needs to be justice.
-God’s holiness and justice demands that evil be punished.
+My atheist and Muslim friends are right that there needs to be justice.
+God’s holiness and justice demand that evil be punished.
 A God who just winked at Hitler and said, “Don’t worry about it Adolph — you were a bad little boy, but just come and spend eternity with me anyway,” would not be a just God.
+You and I may not have done as much evil as a Hitler, but a holy and just God cannot merely wink at our evil either.
 The problem is we all want justice, but nobody wants justice applied to them.
-As Bruce Cockburn’s states it in his song Justice, that we all love to see justice, just done on somebody else.
+As Bruce Cockburn puts it in his haunting song Justice

-Yet God isn’t only a just God that requires a just penalty be paid.
-God’s overwhelming love for each of us also drives him to do something and that something is what Jesus Christ willingly did. **His justice demands that a just penalty be paid, but his love doesn’t want us to pay that penalty.
-So he pays it himself.*
+Yet God isn’t only a just and holy God that requires a just penalty to be paid.
+God’s overwhelming love for each of us also drives him to do something, and that something is what Jesus Christ willingly did.
+His justice demands that a just penalty be paid, but his love doesn’t want us to pay that penalty.
+So he pays it himself — for us!

-The reason the message of Christianity is called the Good News (which is what the word “gospel” means) is because the message is that God himself, in the person of Jesus Christ, loved us so much that he willingly took upon himself on the cross all the evil that I have brought into this universe, and you have brought into this universe and all human beings have or ever will bring into this universe and paid the just penalty for it.
+The message of Christianity is called the Good News (which is what the word “gospel” means) because the message is that God himself, in the person of Jesus Christ, on the cross, loved us so much that he willingly took upon himself all the evil that I have brought into this universe, and you have brought into this universe and all human beings have or ever will bring into this universe and paid the just penalty for it.
 Somebody had to — if not Jesus then you and me.
 Jesus Christ dying on the cross for the sins of the world was the perfect and only solution to this tension between God’s justice and his love.
-Otherwise, by our own doing, we would be separated from God forever.
+Otherwise, by our own doing — our rebellious attitude, and behaviour — we would be separated from God forever.

 So think about it — isn’t it fantastic news that a holy and just God, who by his very nature cannot merely wink at evil or sin, loves us enough that he has provided a way out of being eternally separated from him?
-Aren’t you glad that if you are genuinely sorry for the evil that you have done and genuinely repent (which means choose to make a 180 degree turn and start heading in the other direction by returning wholeleartedly to God), that God will still allow you to come into his open arms, even on your deathbed?
-I think and hope that my atheist friends should and would recognize what wonderful news this truly is!
+Aren’t you glad that if you are sincerely sorry for the evil that you have done and genuinely repent (which means choose to make a 180-degree turn and start heading in the other direction by returning wholeheartedly to God), that God will allow you to come into his open arms, even on your deathbed?
+I think and hope and pray that my atheist and Muslim friends would recognize what wonderful news this truly is!

 Do you think what is called ‘the gospel’ is good news?
 What is stopping you from receiving Jesus and his free payment for your sins right now?
-Why not write in to one of our online mentors to continue the conversation?
+Why not write in to one of our online mentors by filling out the form below to continue the conversation?